redFrik/udk18-Discrete_Structures/udk180118/README.md

 networking
 --------------------

-osc (OpenSound Control) is a protocol/technique for sending messages over network. both supercollider and unity can receive and send osc. the network can be _inside_ your machine (between programs) or across a local network (between programs on different computers). there are also ways of sending osc over the internet to remote computers but that's more advanced.
+osc (OpenSound Control) is a protocol/technique for sending messages over network. both supercollider and unity can receive and send osc. the network can be _inside_ your machine (between programs) or across a local network (between programs on different computers). there are also ways of sending osc over the internet to remote computers but that's more advanced and will not be considered here.

 supercollider
 ==